bliutwo/pomodoro/README.md

 It displays at the top, but the main problem is that it expects a one-line output.
 All I need to do is update a file over time, and it'll work.

 - [x] Make a Python script that updates a file over time, then make another that *only* reads and prints the line from the file.

+- [x] **Allow custom settings, i.e., allow them to change the length of pomodoro, break, and longbreak.**
+  - [x] **Just ask them at the beginning.**
+    - [x] Test to see if this works.

+- [x] ~~Use Overcooked sounds as default.
+More details later.~~ I decided that having custom sounds are just better overall, and isn't mutually exclusive from having Overcooked sounds.

+- [x] ~~See if can resize the app via code.~~ The app already takes minimal space.

 ### Competing Pomodoro apps